The Dutch Bible Belt: What’s that all about?

 The Netherlands is a progressive, innovative, forward-thinking country… with its very own deeply religious bible belt. 🙏🏻

 Yup, you’ve read that correctly.
-About 2.5% of the Dutch population that live in the Bible Belt direct their lives according to the dogma of orthodox Protestantism.
+Estimates suggest that about 2.5% of the Dutch population that lives in the Bible Belt directs their lives according to the dogma of orthodox Protestantism.

 If pro-life, anti-vax or traditional dress comes to mind — you’re entirely on the right track!